 - If you do use soap and detergents, try and take biodegradable versions.

 - Don't light fires unless it is essential for your survival or there is a designated fire place, like in the bivi spots in Finland.
 Remember that fallen and dead wood is a potential habit for all manner of creatures that make up that ecosystem.

 - If you use a stove think about where you place it to prevent scorching the plants underneath, if you can look to placing your stove on gravel, flat stones or bare earth.

 - Some upland areas have very fragile ecosystems and have taken years to establish, therefore minimise the trample factor e.g. by using a water carrier so that you only make one trip to get water.
-Heat from a stove or hot pan can easily scorch plants, use the stove on gravel or a flat rock to minimise scorching.
+Heat from a stoves hot pans and cups can easily scorch plants, use the stove on gravel or on a flat rock to minimise scorching.

 - If there is an earth closet then use it, you will probably find a pile of wood chipping's or similar material outside, so that you can cover up your business to prevent smells, flies and make it nicer for the next person.

 - If there is no earth closet then you will need to go at least 100m away from any water source, dig a small hole about 6 - 9 inches deep (there is no need to dig any deeper as the bacteria needed to break it down are in the top 9 inches of soil) and then do your business.
 Any toilet paper can be burned in the hole (unless there is risk of fire), wet wipes, sanitary towels and tampons can take an age to break down and should ideally be bagged and taken out.
 Don't be tempted to be a lazy 'Rock crapper' i.e. the numpty who just lifts up a rock, does his/her business and places it back, it's not very pleasant when you trip over a rock to see a whirler starring back up at you!